top of page

 Fulfils requirement

-There are instructions or equivalent documentation/templates describing how supply chains for risk suppliers/prioritised purchasing categories are mapped.
+The company has instructions or equivalent documentation/templates that describe how it maps supply chains for risk suppliers/prioritised purchasing categories.

-• There is information on the countries where final production takes place, and at least a general assessment of where component manufacturing, smelting/refining, and raw material extraction occur (if relevant).
+• Confirmed information on countries for final manufacturing and at least an overall assessment of countries for component manufacturing, smelting/refining and raw material extraction.

 Does not fulfil requirement

-There is no instruction or equivalent documentation/templates describing how supply chains for risk suppliers/prioritised purchasing categories are mapped.
+The company lacks instructions or equivalent documentation/templates that describe how it maps supply chains for risk suppliers/prioritised purchasing categories.

-• There is no information on the countries where final production takes place and/or no general assessment of where component manufacturing, smelting/refining, and raw material extraction occur (if relevant).
+• There is no confirmed information on countries for final manufacturing and/or overall assessment of countries for component manufacturing, smelting/refining or raw material extraction.

 Examining the risks of adverse impacts